rhruiz/hid_send/README.md

 # Send HID raw data command line tool

-This sends commands to be used by qmk firmware that handles raw HID data.
+This sends commands to be used by qmk t to this folder:

-This is completely stolen from [Zeal60 command line tool](https://github.com/Wilba6582/zeal60).

-## Setup

-This asumes `qmk` is cloned next to this folder:

 ```
 git clone git@github.com:rhruiz/hid_send.git